x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/outlook-for-ios-and-android-configuration-with-microsoft-intune.md

 The following sections outline the app configuration keys and their supported values.
 Configuration keys identified with the **Managed apps** device enrollment type are delivered through the App Protection Policy channel.
 Configuration keys identified with the **Managed devices** device enrollment type are delivered through the mobile device management OS channel.
 If a configuration key is listed with both device enrollment types, the key can be delivered through either channel; for more information see [General app configuration scenarios](#general-app-configuration-scenarios).

 > [!IMPORTANT]
 > App configuration keys are case sensitive.
+Failure to use the proper casing results in the configuration not taking affect.

 ### iOS devices and third-party unified endpoint management solutions
 If the **Managed devices** device enrollment type configuration keys are deployed with a third-party unified endpoint management (UEM) provider, then the following additional key must also be delivered for iOS devices: